FirdavsToshniyozov/AI-Based-Sentiment-Analysis/README.md

 A passionate developer dedicated to leveraging AI technologies to create impactful and user-friendly solutions.

-For inquiries or collaboration opportunities, feel free to connect via GitHub or LinkedIn.
+For any inquiries or collaboration opportunities, feel free to reach out!

 ---